Sandwich walls consist of two reinforced concrete shells which are held together with fasteners.

 IFC4precast is a cross-industry, universal data pool for the precast parts industry that serves to prevent interface issues.

 As the first interface of its kind, IFC4precast, the industry-wide, universal database, contains 3D model information including complete geometries for describing components.
 Furthermore, defined unique IDs serve to identify elements.
 IFC4precast enables optimal interaction between TIM, MES and the production facilities.
 Additionally, coordination and administration costs and efforts along the entire planning, production and assembly process are greatly reduced.
 The interface enables unambiguous traceability via the building model and the building cycle and all of that in real time.

-Precast Software Engineering is the first CAD software developer that provides its users with a complete IFC4precast data export via the Technical Information Manager (TIM).
+Allplan Precast is the first CAD software developer that provides its users with a complete IFC4precast data export via the Technical Information Manager (TIM).

 IFC4precast was born under the patronage of buildingSMART with the aim to promote and push forward open data exchange in the precast parts industry.

 IBS is a building system from Malaysia where structural components are manufactured in a workshop, transported to the final location and assembled there.
 Design and production processes are automated.

 Industrialised Building System (IBS) is a building style that is used in Malaysia where components such as walls, slabs, beams, columns or stairs are manufactured in mass production either at the factory or in the factory grounds under strict quality control.
 The extra work efforts at the final location are thereby kept to a minimum.
 IBS follows the goal of improving quality and productivity during manufacturing, to reduce risks that affect work safety, to reduce dependence on manual third-party services and to decrease overall costs.

 Industry 4.0 refers to the networking of humans, machines and processes for industry.